ttash3012/Software-Task-1/README.md

 # Software Engineering Task 1: Study Quiz Generator
-**Interactive Educational Product for Software Engineering Students**
+**My Interactive Website Project**

-## Project Overview
+## About My Project
-This project is an interactive, web-based educational tool designed to help students learn and review core Programming and Software Engineering concepts.
-It was developed to demonstrate the application of structured algorithms, modular programming, and version control.

-### Purpose & Context
-The goal of this software is to provide an intuitive interface where users can test their knowledge of variables, control structures, and development cycles.
-It was built using a **Software Development Life Cycle (SDLC)** approach, moving from requirements gathering to algorithmic design and finally implementation.
+For this task, I designed and coded an interactive quiz website.
+The main goal was to create a tool that helps other students study for Software Engineering by testing them on things like programming logic and data types.

+I didn't just write the code—I followed the whole development cycle.
+This meant planning out my requirements first, drawing a structure chart to see how the "bits" of my program fit together, and using GitHub to track my progress every week.

 ---

-## Technical Features (Part B Requirements)
+## How the Code Works (Part B Stuff)

+To get the best marks, I made sure my code used the important structures we learned in class:

 ### 1. Data Structures
-The application utilizes an **Array of Objects** (`quizData`) to store and manage the question bank.
-This allows the software to be scalable—new questions can be added to the data structure without changing the core logic of the program.
+Instead of making a new page for every question, I used an **Array of Objects** called `quizData`.
+This is basically a big list that holds all my questions, options, and the correct answers in one spot.
+It’s cool because I can add 100 more questions to the list and the code will still work perfectly.

-### 2. Subprograms & Parameter Passing
+### 2. Subprograms & Passing Parameters
-The code is modularized into several key subprograms to ensure readability and reuse:
-* `loadQuestion()`: Initializes the UI and iterates through the data.
-* `handleAnswer(userChoice)`: **Accepts a string parameter** from the user's action and performs selection logic.
+I broke my code into "subprograms" (functions) so it wasn't just one big mess:
+* `loadQuestion()`: This runs every time a new question pops up.
+* `handleAnswer(userChoice)`: This is a subprogram that uses **parameter passing**.
+It takes the button the user clicked (the parameter) and checks it against the right answer.
-* `showResults()`: Handles the end-of-session state.
+* `showResults()`: This only runs at the very end to show your total score.

-### 3. Control Structures
+### 3. Logic & Control Structures
-* **Sequence:** The logical flow from loading questions to displaying results.
-* **Selection:** `IF/ELSE` statements used to validate user answers and calculate scores.
+* **Selection:** I used `if/else` statements to decide if the user got the point or if they got it wrong.
-* **Iteration:** Using `.forEach` to dynamically generate HTML buttons based on the number of options in the data structure.
+* **Iteration:** I used a `.forEach` loop.
+This "iterates" through my list of options to create the buttons automatically.
+* **Sequence:** I made sure the code runs in the right order—you can't see your score until you finish the questions!

 ---

-## Repository Structure
+## What's in this Repo?
-* `/src`: Contains the primary `index.html` file (HTML5, CSS3, and JavaScript).
+* **/src**: This is where my `index.html` file lives.
+It has all my HTML5, CSS3, and JavaScript code.
-* `/docs`: Contains System Documentation, including:
-    * `requirements.md`: Requirements and User Specifications.
-    * `algorithms.md`: Structure Charts and Pseudocode.
-    * `data_and_debugging.md`: Data Dictionary and Bug Log.
+* **/docs**: My planning work, like my structure charts, pseudocode, and my bug log (where I wrote down the errors I fixed).
-* `/assets`: Images and diagrams.
+* **/assets**: Photos of my diagrams.

 ---

-## Version Control & Collaboration
+## Version Control
-This project follows industry-standard **Git** workflows:
-* **Weekly Commits:** Regular updates demonstrating the evolution of the software.
-* **Branching:** Features were developed on separate branches before being merged into the main line.
-* **Pull Requests:** Managed pull requests to simulate a collaborative engineering environment.
+I used GitHub to manage this project.
+I didn't just upload it all at the end!
+If you look at my **commits**, you can see how I added the UI first, then the logic, and then fixed bugs.
+I also used **Pull Requests** to show how I can manage my code like a real software engineer.

+---

+## How to play
+1. Download the `index.html` file.
+2. Open it in Chrome or any browser.
+3. Try to get 9/9!